deohs/folders/README.md

 ```

 ```
-# Cleanup unused (empty) folders.
-(Optional, as you may prefer to keep them.)
+# Cleanup unused (empty) folders (Optional, as you may prefer to keep them)
-result <- cleanup_folders(folders)
+result <- cleanup_folders(folders, conf)

-# Verify that the data folder and CSV file still exist after cleanup.
+# Verify that the data folder and CSV file still exist after cleanup
 file.exists(file_path)
 ```